aicell-lab/ddls-course/content/course/ddls-2023/_index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
 The students are expected to have basic knowledge of biology and programming in Python.
-If you are not familiar with Python, it will be helpful if you can go through the {{% cta cta_link="prerequisites" cta_text="Prerequisites" %}}.
+If you are not familiar with Python, it will be helpful if you can go through the [prerequisites](./prerequisites).
 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}